TehGM/tehgm.github.io/content/blog/technology/streamlining-aspnetcore-cache-configuration.md

 Naturally I was super unhappy with that mess.

 And I got even more unhappy today when I noticed that there are 2 types of caching config - [Response Caching](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/response?view=aspnetcore-7.0) which tells browsers and proxies how to cache responses, and also [Output Caching](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/output?view=aspnetcore-7.0) which is edge (in your server memory) caching introduced in .NET 7.
+**Output Caching** is more feature-rich and doesn't allow browsers to bypass cache, but... it doesn't tell them to cache content either!

-That'd mean duplicated configuration with how Microsoft has documented it!
+That'd mean if we wanted both mechanisms at once, we need duplicated configuration with how Microsoft has documented it!
 *What the hell*.
 On that spot I decided to *finally* sort this mess in my project.

 ## The Solution